 To a degree, a state’s gun laws are only as effective as those of its neighbors, since firearms are easily moved across state lines.
 Connecticut is surrounded by states with robust gun policy:

-Progressive states also appear to have a “halo” effect, lowering gun fatalities in adjacent states even when they have more lenient laws:13
+Progressive states also appear to have a “halo” effect, lowering gun fatalities in adjacent states even when they have more lenient laws.[footnote]Welch, Ashley.
+“What Impact Do State Gun Laws Have on Shooting Deaths?”
+CBS News, CBS Interactive, 5 Mar.
+2018, www.cbsnews.com/news/gun-control-laws-state-impact-on-shooting-deaths-suicide-study/[/footnote]

-To illustrate this idea, Maine, New Hampshire and Vermont only have 11, 9 and 6 gun provisions, respectively, and some of the lowest firearm mortality rates in the nation.
-They are also hedged in by Massachusetts, New York, Connecticut and Rhode Island, who have a combined 320 gun laws.
+To illustrate this idea, Maine, New Hampshire, and Vermont only have 11, 9 and 6 gun provisions, respectively, and some of the lowest firearm mortality rates in the nation.
+They are also hedged in by Massachusetts, New York, Connecticut, and Rhode Island, which have a combined 320 gun laws.

 Are the laws contributing to lower gun death rates?